 - Strong analytical, research, and communications skills, with an emphasis on quantitative analysis and interpretation and presentation of quantitative data to lay audiences;

-- Expertise using Excel and PowerPoint; STATA and Dedoose experience a plus;
+- Expertise using Excel and PowerPoint; R, SPSS, Python, SPSS and Dedoose experience a plus;

-- A graduate degree in Public Policy, Education Policy, Statistics, or related field (strongly preferred).
+- A graduate degree or equivalent professional experience in the field of Public Policy, Education Policy, Statistics, or related field strongly preferred.

 The annual salary for this position starts at $125,000 annually and will be commensurate with experience.
 The Education Trust–West offers a competitive benefits package, including medical, dental, and vision benefits as well as a 403(b)-retirement plan.

 This role will be based in ETW’s Oakland office.
 Some travel will be required.